-The previous statutory review of the ESS highlighted how the scheme has effectively transformed the lighting market in NSW (DPIE 2020a).
+The previous statutory review of the Scheme highlighted how it has effectively transformed the lighting market in NSW (DPIE 2020a).

-Most respondents agreed that ESS objectives remain valid and that market-based certificate schemes effectively encourage energy savings activities.
-However, some stakeholders suggested alternative principal objectives for the ESS, including:
+Most respondents agreed that the ESS's objectives remain valid and that market-based certificate schemes effectively encourage energy savings activities.
+However, some stakeholders suggested alternative principal objectives for the Scheme, including: